docascode/vscode-docs-build/README.md

-# Docs Build
+# Docs Build - Local Validation

-VS Code extension to provide the Local build experience for docs repository.
+This is a VS Code extension to provide the Local Build Validation experience for a docs repository.

 ## Features

-- Sign in/out to Docs, and display the status in statusBar
+- Ability to sign in/out of the dependant Docs APIs, and display the status in the status bar
 ![OAuth](https://github.com/docascode/vscode-docs-build/blob/dev/resources/VSCode-Docs-OAuth.gif?raw=true)

 - Build the current workspace folder
-- Display the real-time build streaming output in `Docs` channel
+- Display the real-time build streaming output in the `Docs` channel
-- Display all diagnostics in `Problem` view with detail information after build finished.
+- Display all diagnostics in the `Problem` view with detailed information after a build has finished.
 ![OAuth](https://github.com/docascode/vscode-docs-build/blob/dev/resources/vscode-docs-build.gif?raw=true)

 ## Requirements